nittka/Xarchive/README.md

 ### xarch file

 ```
-//file name of the document
+//file name of the (primary) document
 scrubFast.jpg
 //optional namespace for unique seeAlso references
 namespace invoices2012
+//an optional list of (secondary) documents tightly connected with the current one
+//(which have no separate xarch description)
++ scrubReceipt_.jpg
++ scrubWarrenty_.jpg

 date 2015-10-19
 reference INV-2015-D6